nosqlgeek/vss-rec/README.md

 ### `add`

 This method adds a vector with metadata to the database.
-I use a [Redis hash](https://redis.io/docs/data-types/hashes/) in this case, but you can also store vectors within a JSON with Redis Stack.
+I use a [Redis hash](https://redis.io/docs/data-types/hashes/) in this case, but you can also store vectors within JSON with Redis Stack.

 ```
 self.con.hset("{}:{}".format(item_type, item_id), mapping=data)